yikai82/Kubuntu-T2/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 ## 4. Merge/Pull other document from Git Repo (DAy 3)
 ### Background

-This is an example from the day 3 git course when a document needs to be pulled/merged from difference source (big batch), and how to troubleshoot.
+This is an example from the day 3 git course when a document needs to be pulled/merged from different source (big batch), and how to troubleshoot.
 Just follow the command in the previous section to setup upstream.
 Follow the command below to create a situation.
 This

 ```bash
 git pull upstream big-batch # since upstream is setup properly, you can pull the branch 'big batch' directly

 ```

-You will see a warming message from terminal if you are on mac/linux:
+You will see a warning message from terminal if you are on mac/linux:

 ```bash
 From https://github.com/dtxe/dsi_guacamole